Table Of Contents

 Both platforms support hundreds of vCPU, RAM, and network configurations.
 Moreover, both AWS and Azure offer high-end capabilities that currently max out at:

-If you want a more precise estimate of how much your configuration will cost, you can use either the Azure cost calculator or the AWS cost calculator.
+If you want a more precise estimate of the cost of your configuration, you can use either the Azure cost calculator or the AWS cost calculator.

-And if you need some help figuring out which AWS instance types, sizes, and pricing are the most suitable for a specific AWS service, CloudZero Advisor provides that and more in a few clicks.
+And if you need help determining which AWS instance types, sizes, and pricing are most suitable for a specific AWS service, CloudZero Advisor provides that and more in a few clicks.

 CloudZero Advisor is a free tool that helps you choose the best instance types, sizes, and pricing by service, like Amazon EC2, ElastiCache, and more.